kzollove/Exercise-6/README.md

 Next, you should use the approaches learned during this week and the same approaches as in Problem 3 to answer / do:

-- Calculate the temperature anomalies in Kuusamo, i.e. the difference between referenceTemps and the average temperature for each month (see Problem 3).
+- Calculate the temperature anomalies in Sodankyla, i.e. the difference between referenceTemps and the average temperature for each month (see Problem 3).
 - Calculate the monthly temperature differences between Sodankyla and Helsinki stations
 - How different the summer temperatures (June, July, August) have been between Helsinki (used in Problems 1-3) and Sodankyla station?
     - Calculate the monthly differences into a DataFrame and save it (as `CSV` file) into your own Exercise repository for this week